vault-courier/vault-courier-examples/approle-hummingbird-pkl-example/README.md

 ### Clean up

-You can stop the Vault dev server with `Ctrl+C`, and the postgres container with
+You can stop the Vault dev server with `Ctrl+C` (or kill the Vault process from a command: `pgrep -f vault | xargs kill`), and the postgres container with

 ```sh
 % docker stop $(docker ps -f name=learn-postgres -q)